WHY so popular?

 Even with no symptoms, and a normal clinical examination, silent ruptures may be detected in about 10% of patients on MRI at 10-years.
 This was shown in the original FDA data submitted by the manufactures McGhan and Mentor when they applied for the rigorous process of regulatory approval in America.
 It is robust data and serves as the best guide to current implant behaviour.
 Having an exchange at the 10-year mark is therefore a good safe practice to follow because of this, even thought the implant manufactures state the lifespan of their implants is 10-20 years, and even though the implant manufactures offer a lifetime guarantee in case of rupture.
 The guarantee provides a new implant and not the full cost of your revision surgery.
 Some manufactures now claim rupture rates of <1% at 9 years but the data on which this is based is different to the FDA data that used MRI studies!
 The patients could have silent ruptures.

 If a silent rupture goes on to get worse, the gel in the implant may partially fragment and become more liquid with time; this might cause symptoms of inflammation (might cause discomfort), capsule contraction (the breast implant feels harder, the breast shape may become distorted, the breast may ache), or silicone leakage into the breast tissue, lymph nodes or into the organs in the body.
-Any changes should always be investigated urgently by a breast specialist.
+Any changes should always be investigated urgently by an experienced breast specialist.
 It is harder and more expensive to revise implants once complications occur and cosmetic results may not be as good.

 How long does the operation take?

 Breast augmentation is a low risk surgical procedure if done with the right specialist surgeon and in the right hospital.
 It will usually take around 50-60 minutes and is done under a general anaesthetic.
-Mr Turton will always schedule you for an overnight stay when you are under his care, for your safety and comfort, and this has remained the preference of his patients for over 14-years.
+Mr Turton will always schedule you for an overnight stay when you are under his care, for your safety and comfort, and this has remained the preference of his patients for over 15-years.